 After scores of tests, clarifications with the client, prototypes and pre-production runs, the client was delighted with the results obtained and is now widely distributing her products in this flexible, innovative and distinctive packaging.
 No doubt the end-user is unaware of just how much technological prowess is actually involved in achieving this result.

-Delta Neo is proud to be able to add this new personalisation solution for flexible pouches to our repertoire.
+Delta Neo and now Sealester are proud to be able to add this new personalisation solution for flexible pouches to their repertoire.